Superflare: G-type stars

 Some Kepler data is taken at one minute sampling, though inevitably with lower accuracy.
 Using this data, on a smaller sample of stars, reveals flares that are too brief for reliable detection with 30-min integrations, allowing detection of events as low as 1032 ergs, comparable with the brightest flares on the Sun.
 The occurrence frequency as a function of energy remains a power law E−n when extended to lower energies, with n around 1.5.
 At this time resolution some superflares show multiple peaks with separations of 100 to 1000 seconds, again comparable to the pulsations in solar flares.
 The star KIC 9655129 showed two periods, of 78 and 32 minutes, suggesting magnetohydrodynamic oscillations in the flaring region.
 These observations suggest that superflares are different only in scale and not in type to solar flares.

-Superflare stars show a quasi-periodic brightness variation, which is interpreted as evidence of starspots carried around by solar rotation.
+Superflare stars show a quasi-periodic brightness variation, which is interpreted as evidence of starspots carried around by stellar rotation.
 This allows an estimate of the rotation period of the star; values range from less than one day up to tens of days (the value for the Sun is 25 days).
 On the Sun, radiometer monitoring from satellites shows that large sunspots can reduce the brightness by up to 0.2%.
 In superflare stars the most common brightness variations are 1–2%, though they can be as great as 7–8%, suggesting that the area of the starspots can be very much larger than anything found on the Sun.
 In some cases the brightness variations can be modelled by only one or two large starspots, though not all cases are so simple.
 The starspots could be groups of smaller spots or single giant spots.